joeheckman/Portfolio/README.md

 # Portfolio
-Scripts that contributed to generating results included in the portfolio
+Scripts that contributed to generating results included in the portfolio.
+There is also a folder 'BeginSYKsimulations' which relates to OTOC calculations at long times in BMN.